1MT3J45/rec-engine/README.md

 # rec-engine
 A Primary Recommendation Engine &amp; Analytics tool built using Python Pandas, SurPRISE and IO

+## DAY 21 | 6th July, Thu
+* Generation of Predicted values
+* Importing into CSV
+* RESOLVED ISSUE #1 - Precision Recall to be performed using Graphlab
+* RESOLVED ISSUE #2 - K Nearest Users in UBCF
+* Recommendation of Movies in process
+* Testing of Changed Modules and Methods
+* Resolved Issues on SurPRISE methods by Maker himslef - Nicolas Hug

 ## DAY 20 | 5th July, Wed
 * Choice options improved
 * New methods created for Evaluation and Recommendation